seungzzang97/writeup/sqli/README.md

 # SQL Injection
 SQL Injection is a common, basic web hacking technique.
-However, We must never ignore it because this technique could still be fatal.
+However, You must never ignore it because this technique could still be fatal.
 For that reason, I'm going to describe simple notions and principles as well as ways to prevent it.

 ---